Carbon-izer Presents Northwest Freeway (Outer Belt)

 24324 Northwest Freeway

 A strip mall building with four tenant spaces; built in 2007.
 I always found it interestingly NOT interesting, even though it had some unusual names, they were all in the same typeface (originally).
 These include Tru Tri Sports in suite 400 (now closed, it had its Grand Opening in March 2012 after opening in 2011 according to their website, and moved out in September 2016), Made Ya Smile Dental (that one always makes me grimace for some reason) in suite 300, First American Title Company in suite 200 (invisible from the freeway), and suite 100, which has Sandy's Hair Studio, and before that, Shapes Threading Studio (unless I'm wrong on the dates).
 As of August 2018, Suite 400 now has "Hammer & Nails" open, a "Grooming Shop for Guys".
 I'm not sure of any tenant changes past 2018.
 Sometime around fall 2021, a GEICO insurance office opened in suite 500.
+As of November 2024, the dental office is now "Glo Dental Group", with the other tenants vacant (except for Hammer & Nails).

 Willie's Grill & Icehouse / 24326 Northwest Freeway